“Music making is a never-ceasing process of change and progress.”

 We musicians seldom achieve expertise on our own but seek out teachers to inform our growth.

-Although good teachers influence us in countless positive ways, it’s crucial for us to forge our own artistic paths and not merely imitate our mentors, especially in today’s evolving music industry.
+Although teachers can influence us in countless positive ways, it’s crucial for us to forge our own paths and not merely imitate our mentors.

-Here are 7 ways that aspiring performers can nurture authenticity and prepare for satisfying careers in music.
+Here are 7 ways that aspiring performers can nurture authenticity and cultivate satisfying careers.

 1. Build a Distinctive Repertoire

-Research repertoire in your discipline, commission and maybe write your own new music, and then craft concert programs that express your personal taste and set you apart.
+Research repertoire in your discipline, commission and maybe write your own music, and then craft concert programs that set you apart.

 2. Develop Performance Opportunities